Nutritional neuroscience: Symptoms

-The link between levels of folate and altered mental function is not large, but is sufficient enough to suggest a causal association.
+The link between levels of folate and altered mental function is not large, but is sufficient to suggest a causal association.
 Deficiency in folate can cause an elevation of homocysteine within the blood, as the clearance of homocysteine requires enzymatic action dependent on folate, and to a lesser extent, vitamins B6 and B12.
 Elevated homocysteine has been associated with increased risk of vascular events, as well as dementia.

 Differences lie in the presentation of megaloblastic anemia induced by either folate or B12 deficiency.
 Megaloblastic anemia related to deficiency in B12 generally results in peripheral neuropathy, whereas folate-related anemia often results in affective, or mood disorders.
 Neurological effects are not often associated with folate-related megaloblastic anemia, although demyelinating disorders may eventually present.
 In one study, mood disturbances were recorded for the majority of patients presenting with megaloblastic anemia in the absence of B12 deficiency.
 In addition, folate concentrations within blood plasma have been found to be lower in patients with both unipolar and bipolar depressive disorders when compared with control groups.
 In addition, depressive groups with low folate concentrations responded less well to standard antidepressant therapy than did those with normal levels within plasma.
 However, replication of these findings are less robust.

 The role of folic acid during pregnancy is vital to normal development of the nervous system in the fetus.
 A deficiency in folate levels of a pregnant woman could potentially result in neural tube disorder, a debilitating condition in which the tubes of the central nervous system do not fuse entirely.
 NTDs are not to be confused with spina bifida, which does not involve neural elements.
 Neural tube defects can present in a number of ways as a result of the improper closure at various points of the neural tube.
 The clinical spectrum of the disorder includes encephalocele, craniorachischisis, and anencephaly.
 In addition, these defects can also be classified as open, if neural tissue is exposed or covered only by membrane, or can be classified as closed, if the tissue is covered by normal skin.

 Intake of the vitamin has been linked to deficits in learning and memory, particularly within the elderly population.
 Elderly people deficient in folate may present with deficits in free recall and recognition, which suggests that levels of folate may be related to efficacy of episodic memory.